-NOTE: This article is valid only if your Kalium version is 2.x.
+NOTE: This article is valid only for Kalium 2.0 or newer.
 For previous versions (1.x) please follow the tutorial for older versions.

 Before proceeding to update the theme, make sure you have activated it.